pulumi/docs/content/registry/packages/aws/api-docs/s3/bucket/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">string</span>
     </dt>
     <dd>{{% md %}}The name of the bucket.
 If omitted, this provider will assign a random, unique name.
-Must be less than or equal to 63 characters in length.
+Must be lowercase and less than or equal to 63 characters in length.
+A full list of bucket naming rules [may be found here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).
 {{% /md %}}</dd><dt class="property-optional"
             title="Optional">
         <span id="bucketprefix_csharp">